milanaryal/milanaryal.github.io/_posts/2015/2015-01-01-using-githubs-atom-text-editor.md

 It's clear one of their primary goals is to cater to web developers, being that packages are web language based.

+#### So actually, what is Atom text editor?

 According to Atom wiki,

 > A hackable text editor for the 21st Century.

->At GitHub, we're building the text editor we've always wanted.
+> At GitHub, we're building the text editor we've always wanted.
 A tool you can customize to do anything, but also use productively on the first day without ever touching a config file.
 Atom is modern, approachable, and [hackable to the core](//github.com/atom/atom).
 We can't wait to see what you build with it.

 ---